-The main counter-terrorism unit of Kosovo police first created as Special Unit in 2003.
+The Kosovo’s Special Intervention Unit (SIU) is the major counter-terrorism unit in the country.
+Its first origins inside the Kosovo police appeared in 2003, as the small unit was formed.
+The unit was called simply, Special Unit.
 In the very beginning, it was organized as a standard SWAT unit with two teams of 15 police officers who were trained by two American instructors.

 A strict selection policy was followed through several hard tests and only 18 candidates were selected among hundreds of willing volunteer officers to be the first generation of the Special Intervention Unit.

-The unit was formed, established and armed by UNMIK professional instructors who were assigned to the Kosovo mission from their native countries special forces including Egyptian HRF, the German GSG-9, French GIGN, Bulgarian Special Forces and other similar units.
-In late 2006, due to certain difficulties, the project of national counter-terrorism unit was transformed into a SWAT team which was in the range of regular SWAT teams.
+The unit was formed, established, and armed by UNMIK professional instructors who were assigned to the Kosovo mission from their native countries special forces including Egyptian HRF, the German GSG-9, French GIGN, Bulgarian Special Forces and other similar units.
+In late 2006, due to certain difficulties, the project of the national counter-terrorism unit was transformed into a SWAT team that was in the range of regular SWAT teams.
 The unit was named as the FIT – First Intervention Team.

 The project was adopted by UNMIK’s French counterpart.
 The French soldiers continued to work on the unit project and in late 2007, they started an upgrade and overtook new training and challenges.
 The unit has again undergone a name change, from FIT to SIU – Specialized Intervention Unit.